NFTS Scotland Certificate: Producing Your First Feature

 All producers must have a wide range of skills, from creative and organisational intelligence to financial prowess and marketing insight.
 The aim of this new six-month Certificate course is to develop your skills and judgement across the entire cycle of a feature film’s life.

-This course, meeting weekly in Glasgow in an evening class format, aims to help participants develop discover their own producing strengths by teaching technical producing skills and using real case histories.
+This course, meeting weekly (initially online due to COVID-19 restrictions with a view to face-to-face delivery in Glasgow if/when possible) in an evening class format, aims to help participants develop discover their own producing strengths by teaching technical producing skills and using real case histories.

 What you will study

 This course is designed to help new producers enter the world of professional filmmaking.
 Over 24 weeks, and across four modules, we explore the key components of development, finance, production/post-production, sales & distribution, seen from a producer’s perspective, whilst developing the individual strengths of each participant.

 During the course you will develop an understanding of which projects have the potential to entice and excite audiences; hone your ability to work with writers to achieve a screenplay that can attract director, cast, finance, and distribution; develop the ability to package those creative and financial elements to an industry standard; acquire an understanding of how to run cast and crew; and learn how to manage the expectations of finance and distribution partners as you take the film through post production and delivery – all while keeping a firm grip on the sales, distribution and marketing opportunities to ensure the film can reach the widest audience possible.

 The six months culminate in the presentation of a market-ready proposal for your own feature film, including an outline of the film’s talent, finance, and sales/distribution package.

 Why do you want to be a producer?
 How do you choose the right projects?
 What films work in the current marketplace?
 What stories are you passionate about?
 How do you source the best stories?
 How do you secure or option rights?
 (We work with an industry lawyer to make sure you understand how to do that contractually, to industry standard).